“I dress the most powerful women. Fashion is not going to change the world. But it can empower women.”

-The Medusa Top Handle – the latest ‘It’ bag of the moment for the house featuring a removable chunky enamel chain strap, top handle, a matching Medusa plaque, and constructed of premium leather – all crafted in Italy.
+The latest ‘It’ bag of the moment for the house featuring a removable chunky enamel chain strap, top handle, a matching Medusa plaque, and constructed of premium leather – all crafted in Italy.
 Sizes range from Small to Large and colors come in practically all the shades of the rainbow.
 This style is a very versatile design and can be worn in many different ways for a classic or trendy look.

 Iconic Versace Prints & Collaborations

-The La Greca Print – a Greek-inspired motif mimicking a maze is known as meander, which refers to a continuous line.
+La Greca is a Greek-inspired motif mimicking a maze is known as meander, which refers to a continuous line.
 The Le Greca print comes in Black Caramel, and Black Grey.
 First introduced for Fall Winter 2021, the Le Greca print is an iconic monogram for the Versace house, and implemented in the latest pieces.

-The Versace x Disney Collaboration – This collaboration is a limited edition collection released only in specific countries for a limited amount of time.
+The Versace x Disney collaboration is a limited edition collection released only in specific countries for a limited amount of time.
 The popularity of collaborations are definitely on the rise.
 An item from a collection like this is a great way to snatch a coveted and valuable piece.

-The Fendace Collaboration – Fendace is the iconic pairing of Fendi x Versace – a unique partnership between two well-respected Italian houses that reversed roles for Spring 2022.
-The mashup, which includes clothes, bags, and small accessories, is technically not a collaboration (just like the Gucci x Balenciaga hacking), but a pairing.
+Fendace is the iconic pairing of Fendi x Versace – a unique partnership between two well-respected Italian houses that reversed roles for Spring 2022.
+The mashup, which includes clothes, bags, and small accessories, is technically not a collaboration (just like the Gucci x Balenciaga hacking) but a pairing.
 But regardless of what you call it, Fendace is quite an intimate and creative experience.